Lawyer's secret: The spouse that files first has obvious advantages in the selection of "venue"

 of what is called "choice of venue."
 Venue is just a legal and fancy word for courthouse.
 If spouses

 already live in seperate households, and they reside in different Counties, either one spouse or the other can file in the

 County of their choosing.
-If one spouse resides in DuPage County, and the other in Cook County, the case can be filed
+If one spouse resides in Maricopa County, and the other in Pinal County, the case can be filed

 in one County or the other.
-The DuPage County resdient would naturally want to file in DuPage County (and not have to
+The Maricopa County resdient would naturally want to file in Maricopa County (and not have

-drive into the City for Court), and the Cook County resident may want to file in Cook.
-In this case, the decision to
+to drive to Court), and the Pinal County resident may want to file in Pinal.
+In this case, the decision to file first

-Another example is when one spouse resides in one State and other resides in another State.
-In this circumstance,
+example is when one spouse resides in one State and other resides in another State.
+In this circumstance, the spouse

-the spouse that files first will gain obvious advatages by forcing his or her spouse to litigate in a different State, which
+that files first will gain obvious advatages by forcing his or her spouse to litigate in a different State, which could be

-could be expensive and very burdensome.
-Many cases, when filed in a different State, create so much leverage in the
+expensive and very burdensome.
+Many cases, when filed in a different State, create so much leverage in the case, that

-case, that the out-of-State spouse essentially folds on the issues and is forced to accept the terms of a divorce as is handed
+the out-of-State spouse essentially folds on the issues and is forced to accept the terms of a divorce as is handed to them.